

 University site licence

 Flinders University has a site license for an online survey tool called Qualtrics.
-This OST could be used free of charge by staff and students.
+This OST can be used free of charge by staff and students.
 Details how to get access to Qualtrics through our university arrangement differ for staff and students.

-What type of support is available
+What type of support is available keyboard_arrow_up

 The university does not offer technical support in setting up the surveys in any OST.
 However, all the major OSTs have very intuitive engines and extensive assistance through the online based help and tutorials.This is also the case with Qualtrics who offers various webinars and other educational resources.
 These are available online at the Qualtrics Support website.